 All prices above include tax as of July 2021 and are subject to change.

-* One more thing to note is if you are hosting your party at a venue that requires a liquor license, make sure they will allow homebrew wine.
+* One more thing to note is if you are hosting a party at a venue that requires a liquor license, make sure they will allow homebrew wine.
 And if they do, check to see if they charge a corkage fee.